BuildOnViction/tmn/README.md

 ### After first start

-Once your masternode has been configured one, you can use the start, stop and status command to interact with your masternode without any options.
+Once your masternode has been configured, you can use the start, stop and status command to interact with your masternode without any options.

 ```